idin/abstract/README.md

 ![image of the graph](http://idin.ca/storage/python/abstract/images/random_graph_1.png)

 ### Adding Two Graphs: `+`
 You can easily add two graphs using the `+` operator.
-The result will have the union of nodes and edges in both graphs.
+The result will contain the union of nodes and edges from both graphs.

 ```python
 g2 = Graph.random(num_nodes=7, start_index=3, connection_probability=0.4, seed=41)